cryptpad/blog/posts/CryptPad-s-new-Secure-Cross-Domain-Iframe.md

 date: 2017-08-30 16:53:00
 author: Caleb James DeLisle
 tags:
 - security
 - appstore
 - iframe
 - media-tag
+summary: CryptPad version 1.14 (Codename Ouroboros) has been released and the most exciting new feature is one you cannot even see.
 ---

 <script src="https://cryptpad.fr/common/media-tag-nacl.min.js"></script>